tensorflow/community/governance/SIG-contributing-template.md

 * Orphaned modules/features handling

 ## Extra info
-Pleae add any extra info or references to others Markdown files in the specific repo
+Please add any extra info or references to others Markdown files in the specific repo